Aigachu/Lavenza/templates/installation/README.md

 Information like authentication tokens will be found in this file.

 When you provision or generate a bot and customize clients for it through the command line, a new `.env` file will be generated for you.
-Alternatively, you can always copy the `.env.example` file's contents to manually create a new one and repopulate the information.
+Alternatively, you can always manually copy the `/bots/example/.env.example` file's contents to manually create a new one and repopulate the information.

 Without this file, your bots will not connect to any clients!